 Ally Financial (ALLY) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the auto finance company and bank had lost 2.6% over the past month.
-This has lagged the Finance sector's gain of 0.15% and the S&P 500's gain of 1.32% in that time.
+Prior to today's trading, shares of the auto finance company and bank had gained 0.74% over the past month.
+This has outpaced the Finance sector's gain of 0.44% and lagged the S&P 500's gain of 1.51% in that time.

-ALLY will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.95, up 3.26% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.64 billion, up 13.78% from the year-ago period.
+Wall Street will be looking for positivity from ALLY as it approaches its next earnings report date.
+On that day, ALLY is projected to report earnings of $0.95 per share, which would represent year-over-year growth of 3.26%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.64 billion, up 13.78% from the year-ago period.

-ALLY's full-year Zacks Consensus Estimates are calling for earnings of $3.74 per share and revenue of $6.33 billion.
-These results would represent year-over-year changes of +11.98% and +9.15%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $3.74 per share and revenue of $6.33 billion, which would represent changes of +11.98% and +9.15%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for ALLY.
+Investors might also notice recent changes to analyst estimates for ALLY.
 These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.04% lower within the past month.
-ALLY is currently sporting a Zacks Rank of #3 (Hold).
+ALLY is currently a Zacks Rank #3 (Hold).

-We can also see that ALLY currently has a PEG ratio of 0.66.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Financial - Consumer Loans was holding an average PEG ratio of 0.67 at yesterday's closing price.
+Investors should also note that ALLY has a PEG ratio of 0.67 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Financial - Consumer Loans stocks are, on average, holding a PEG ratio of 0.67 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.